tiny8877/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 For details about the different types of API Products orgs available, visit the [API Products Pricing page](https://developer.okta.com/pricing/).
 For details about IT Products org pricing, visit the [IT Products Pricing page](https://www.okta.com/pricing/#product-it).

->Note: Some endpoints have per-minute limits and per-second-per-user limits to prevent brute force attacks.
+>Note: Some endpoints have per-second-per-user limits to prevent brute force attacks.
 Be sure to review this entire topic to verify all rate limits.

 ### Okta API Endpoints and Per Minute Limits